 - Establish a library branch in Yorktown Heights.
 Consider expanding the Hart Library on its current site, and/or onto the adjacent School District site.
 Consider establishing a library district with an elected board and explore additional grant funding.
 Continue to improve library technology, site access, and outreach to youth and seniors. - Consider establishing a full-service senior center in existing space or in a separate building.
-Improve youth activities and expand the Teen Center. - Undertake a study for improving use of interior space of the Yorktown Community and Cultural Center (YCCC).
-Develop shared parking agreements with adjacent sites, or as a more bold vision, seek to create a YCCC campus.
+Improve youth activities and expand the Teen Center. - Develop shared parking agreements with adjacent sites, or as a more bold vision, seek to create a YCCC campus.
 Use any available space to expand the Teen Center, arts programs, sports programs, and the museum, and/or provide a branch library. - Keep expanding the police force in accordance with future needs.
 Improve dispatch and use of technology.
 Explore ways to make more efficient use of the police building. - Advocate for shared fire services or facilities between the fire districts.
 Address long-term personnel needs and continue promoting volunteerism.
 Expand use of technology and improve dispatch.
 Continue to identify sites for new fire stations, as needed. - Consider shared ambulance services and/or a merger between the two Volunteer Ambulance Corp's, and explore the potential for a regional emergency response system.
 Promote volunteerism. - Further consider options for either expanding or relocating Town Hall.
 If relocation is preferred, consider a hamlet center location, ideally Yorktown Heights.
 Relocate records storage back to Town Hall.
 Expanding on the Town's web site, create a virtual Town Hall on the internet.
 Provide better pedestrian linkages between Town Hall, the Highway Department building, the YCCC, and other Town facilities in Yorktown Heights. - Continue to expand town enforcement capabilities.
 Work with the fire and ambulance districts to address public safety needs.
 Consider closing the Highway Department garage on Front Street, and relocate it to the Spillway, Greenwood, and/or other sites.